civo/docs/content/docs/kubernetes/config/kubernetes-volumes.md

 persistentvolumeclaim/civo-volume-test created
 ```

-Due to the StorageClass volume binding mode, the PersistentVolumeClaim will remain in a pending state, until a Pod using the PersistentVolumeClaim is created.
+Due to the StorageClass volume binding mode, the PersistentVolumeClaim remains in a pending state until a Pod using the PersistentVolumeClaim is created.

 ```console
 $ kubectl get pvc